Tangy Maple-Marinated Pork Chops with Stone Fruit SalsaPORK

 - 5 peaches (or plums, or any mixture of additional stone fruit to yield 2 cups total chopped fruit)

 - 2 tablespoons balsamic vinegar

 - Place pork chops in resealable plastic bag.
-In a 1-cup glass measure, stir together maple syrup, vinegar and pepper.
+In a 1-cup glass measure, stir together 1/4 cup maple syrup, 1/4 cup vinegar and 1/2 tsp pepper.
 Pour over pork in bag; seal bag.
 Refrigerate for 2 hours.
 When ready to cook, preheat grill to 400 to 450 degrees F. Remove chops from bag and discard marinade.
 Spray chops lightly with cooking spray; place on hot grill.
 Cook for 7 minutes per side or until internal temperature reaches 145 degree F. using an instant-read thermometer.
 Remove from grill; cover with foil and let rest for 5 minutes.

 - Serve chops with salsa.